Featured Snippets that Answer Questions

 Evaluation of answer passages using the term vector data by search system is first described to provide a contextual example of how the term vector data may be used in a search operation.

 Then, the term vector data generation, which typically occurs before query time, is described.

 The Web connects publisher websites, user devices, and a search engine.

 It may include many publisher websites and user devices.

 Publisher websites include one or more resources associated with a domain and hosted by servers in one or more locations.

-A resource is any data that can be provided by a publisher website over the web with a resource address (e.g., a uniform resource locator (URL)).
+A resource is any data that a publisher website over the web can provide with a resource address (e.g., a uniform resource locator (URL)).

 Resources may be:

 - HTML pages